Diversity offices on college campuses will soon be illegal in Texas, as 30 new laws go into effect - Dallas Weekly

 Dissolving diversity, equity and inclusion efforts at public universities: Senate Bill 17 requires public universities to end so-called diversity, equity and inclusion work.
 Universities will also be unable to offer training on diversity and inclusion for its faculty and staff, or require diversity statements in hiring processes.
 Universities must also confirm to the Legislature between legislative sessions that they are in full compliance.

-[As Texas bans diversity and equity offices at public colleges, Rice University’s inclusion efforts march on]

-While the law is set to go into effect Jan.
+While the law went into effect Jan.
 1, many of Texas’ public universities have already begun ramping down their DEI practices and programs after the governor’s chief of staff sent a memo in February calling DEI hiring initiatives illegal.
 Since the law’s passing in May, general counsels for the universities have released varying levels of guidance throughout the fall semester on how to continue to support a diverse student body while staying within the boundaries of the law.

 In addition to the dissolution of DEI offices, universities have also shut down university-led student support programs as concern mounts as to whether they also violate the law, but some colleges are looking for workarounds.
 The University of North Texas’ president Neal Smatresk announced in an email to students Dec.
 1 that a new Center for Belonging and Engagement would be established to continue to promote inclusivity as the school’s multicultural center and pride alliance close.